 declared themselves Jews (English Standard Version).
 The same is true of commentators such as Dr. Charles Ryrie: "embraced the religion

 of Judaism as proselytes" (Ryrie Study Bible), and Keil and Delitzsch, as above: "to confess oneself a Jew."
 It is also noteworthy that even in the days of the authorship of Esther (shortly after

 465 B.C.E., when the events take place), "Jew" was used in reference to a descendant of the man Israel: Now there was at the citadel in Susa a Jew whose name was Mordecai, the son of Jair, the son of Shimei, the son of Kish, a Benjamite (Esther

 There are two classes of considerations that pull in opposite directions.
 On the one hand, the root of the Hebrew word mityahadim,

 translated became Jews in the New American Standard, is yhd, the same root in yehudi or

 yehudim, which are translated "Jew" and "Jews" respectively.
 This, of course, pulls in the direction of translating mityahadim as "became Jews."
 On the other

 hand, several considerations pull in the direction of translating mityahadim as "became proselytes to Judaism":

 1. The plain meaning of the passage is that Gentiles converted to Judaism.

-2. Philological considerations, as explained by Dr. Fruchtenbaum:
+2. Grammatical considerations, as explained by Dr. Fruchtenbaum: